-Hunters in Boone, Callaway, Cole, Cooper, Knox, Miller, Moniteau, Morgan, Osage, Putnam, Schuyler, Scotland, and Shelby counties are strongly encouraged to avoid using deer attractants.
+Hunters in Boone, Callaway, Cole, Cooper, Crawford, Franklin, Gasconade, Jefferson, Knox, Miller, Moniteau, Morgan, Osage, Putnam, Schuyler, Scotland, and Shelby, St. Charles, St. Louis, Washington and Warren counties are strongly encouraged to avoid using deer attractants.

 Deer hunters throughout the state are encouraged to avoid moving deer carcasses to help prevent the spread of CWD.
 Minimize the risk of spreading CWD by moving only these deer parts:

 If you harvest deer in the CWD Management Zones, you are strongly encouraged to avoid taking out of the Zone whole deer carcasses or parts containing brain, spinal cord, eyes, spleen, or lymph nodes.
-Items that are safe to transport include:
+Items that are lower risk to transport include:

 If you see a sick deer, please call your local conservation agent or your regional Conservation Department office.